aprzygon15/przygonska-portfolio/final-project-part-one.md

 ## AI acknowledgements
 I used Gemini for technical troubleshooting in Tableau (configuring Data Interpreter for USITC header cleanup, setting up multi-panel fixed axis ranges, and designing dashboard layouts, yet it still didn't turn out right).
+Gemini was also used to understand the chemicals mentioned in _Plastic waste flooding Indonesia leads to toxic chemical contamination of the food chain._